nvm-sh/nvm/README.markdown

 First you'll need to make sure your system has a c++ compiler.
 For OSX, XCode will work, for Ubuntu, the build-essential and libssl-dev packages work.

 Note: `nvm` does not support Windows (see [#284](https://github.com/creationix/nvm/issues/284)).
-Three alternatives exist, which are neither supported nor developed by us:
+Two alternatives exist, which are neither supported nor developed by us:
  - [nvm-windows](https://github.com/coreybutler/nvm-windows)
  - [nodist](https://github.com/marcelklehr/nodist)